bamadesigner/show-me-the-admin/readme.txt

 == Changelog ==

+= 1.0.2 =
+* CHECK YOUR SETTINGS - I modified the settings so users can enable/disable not logged in functionality for each feature

 = 1.0.1 =
 * Removed margin top change when admin bar slides down to decrease conflicts with themes
 * Now removes the <body> admin-bar CSS to help get rid of a theme's conflicting styles